Float Fishing In Wisconsin: Big Brown Trout, Steelhead, Salmon

 Based on approximately 30 years of experience using Centerpin reels and comparing them to spinning reels and even baitcasting reels, I can without question say that the Centerpin reel is the best reel for float fishing Wisconsin rivers and streams.

-Spinning Reels for Float Fishing in Wisconsin
+Spinning Reels For Float Fishing

 While not as optimal as Centerpin reels, spinning reels are widely used and popular among anglers float fishing Wisconsin rivers and streams.
 They serve as the second-best alternative for float fishing.